JEONTAK/progamerquiz/README.md

   the inconsistent list is maintained in color, and the specific list is given an up-down hint.

   You can solve the quiz by combining those hints.

+- I Got You!

+- What is Team?

+- Piece Of Puzzle

+- Player Bingo

+  Coming Soon

+- Tic Tac Toe

+  Coming Soon

 ## Diagram